Lift Standards EN81-20 and EN21-50

 Machine room lighting

-Minimum 200 lux at floor at work spaces Minimum 50 lux for other spaces
+Minimum 200 lux at the floor at workspaces Minimum 50 lux for other spaces

 Safety Cube on Car Roof